Spotting the “Romantic Fantasy” stalker warning signs early on can stop a nightmare before it starts.

 Pay close attention to anyone’s craving for you – that is one of the stalker warning signs.
 Even a seemingly innocent and common romantic crush involves powerful emotions that can escalate into a haunting, long-term bombardment of your emotions.
 Be quick to recognize unusual attention and act immediately.

-Make sure you don’t let him down easy.
+Don’t let him down easy.
 That makes him think you’re not sure and might later change your mind.
 Clearly reject him (politely - to avoid his spiteful revenge), but avoid giving specific reasons because he’ll challenge each one.

 Remain calm and very polite.
 The crucial key is carefully balancing between never insulting him yet never being warm to him either.
 Remain coolly polite.
-Simply say, "No thank you, I'm not interested.”
+Simply say, "No thanks, I'm not interested.”
 Allowing no further discussion, do not negotiate.
 End the conversation.
 Otherwise, like a spark igniting a raging inferno, the deluded mind of a potential stalker will fan any glimmer of hope into a burning passion that will consume you.
 See the Top 10 Ways to Stop a Stalker.

-If you see any stalker warning signs, you can see if he is also a registered sex offender by checking the FamilyWatchdog.us.
+If you see any stalker warning signs, you can see if he is also a registered sex offender by checking FamilyWatchdog.us.
 But, since rapists average 7 victims before their first arrest – many won’t be on the maps.
 And remember that sex offenders may prowl outside their neighborhood, or are homeless, or – as 24 percent do nationwide – assume false identities and disappear from official view (and may reappear in your neighborhood).